lupyuen/lupyuen.github.io/src/dashboard.md

 [Log for Ingest GitHub Gists and GitLab Snippets](https://gist.github.com/lupyuen/d29be01f9e5ad256c6bb6df1e1ddea6d)

-# Configure Our Grafana Server
+# Secure Our Grafana Server

-Edit /etc/grafana/grafana.ini
+We're ready to Go Live!
+We tweak some Grafana Settings to make NuttX Dashboard more secure.

-Look for these settings and edit them (don't add them)...
+Inside our VM: Edit _/etc/grafana/grafana.ini_.
+Look for these settings and change them (don't add them)

 ```bash
 # Default UI theme ("dark", "light" or "system")